 HERE COMES SUMMER

-The seasons are changing and we couldn’t be happier.
-It’s been a long stormy winter and we’re ready to pack away our thick, hooded wetsuits and welcome the warmth once again.
-So, with the water temperatures rising it’s time we all start thinking about investing in something a little lighter for those lovely, long summer months.
+Now we’re allowed back to the beaches again, we couldn’t be happier.
+It’s been a tumultous time and now with the water temperatures rising and more time on our hands, it’s time to start thinking about investing in a lighter wetsuit for those lovely, long summer months.

 Check out what’s on offer this season in our summer wetsuit guide below.